hulinxiang/Android-Software/items/report.md

 ### Others

 *[What other design decisions have you made which you feel are relevant?
 Feel free to separate these into their own subheadings.]*

+Database Integration: We stored and managed all our data files on the cloud database to achieve real-time synchronization, auto-scaling, and security.

 <br>
 <hr>